sidoh/esp8266_milight_hub/README.md

 ##### NRF24L01+

 [This guide](https://www.mysensors.org/build/connect_radio#nrf24l01+-&-esp8266) details how to connect an NRF24 to an ESP8266.
 By default GPIO 16 for CE and GPIO 15 for CSN are used, but these can be configured later.
-When following the guide to connect the antenna, make sure to change "CE / PKT pin" from 4 to 16.

 ##### LT8900